-An online writing project and workshop with writer Victoria Miguel
+An online writing project with writer Victoria Miguel

-This spring, we invite you to participate in a writing project and online workshop with Victoria Miguel, a writer and specialist in the work of artist and composer John Cage, which explores Cage’s method of ‘writing through’ and draws on letters exchanged between the celebrated Scottish author and essayist Thomas Carlyle and the American writer Ralph Waldo Emerson.
+Following our recent online workshops led by Victoria Miguel, a writer and specialist in the work of artist and composer John Cage, we have been applying Cage’s process of ‘writing through’ – a method of using poetry to transform existing texts – to letters exchanged between the celebrated Scottish author and essayist Thomas Carlyle and the American writer Ralph Waldo Emerson.

-Their life-long correspondence began following a visit Emerson made to Carlyle’s home near Dunscore, Dumfriesshire in August 1833, and it influenced fellow writer Henry David Thoreau, who wrote about Carlyle (and briefly about the Dumfriesshire landscape) whilst famously staying on Walden Pond on land owned by Emerson.
+Emerson visited the Carlyles at their home in Craigenputtock, Dunscore, Dumfriesshire in August 1833, and his life-long correspondence with Thomas Carlyle influenced fellow writer Henry David Thoreau, who wrote about Carlyle (and briefly about the Dumfriesshire landscape) whilst famously staying on Walden Pond on land owned by Emerson.

 Victoria Miguel is a writer.
 Her work has been published and presented by Triple Canopy, Summerhall, and Glasgow International.
 She worked for the John Cage Trust (2001-2007) and has been a specialist in Cage’s work, creating unique performances, for more than a decade.
 In 2019, she produced ‘Mewantemooseicday’ 2019, a day-long celebration of Cage and Merce Cunningham developed in collaboration with the University of Glasgow, The Glasgow School of Art, and Dance Studio Scotland at Clyde College